SublimeText/LaTeXTools/README.markdown

 If you have installed Skim in a non-standard location, there is not much you can do short of hacking the `jumpToPDF.py` file (**not supported!**).
 This will change in the near future.

+Finally, edit the file `LaTeX.sublime-settings` in the `User` directory to make sure that the configuration reflects your preferred TeX distribution.
+Open the file and scroll down to the  section titled "Platform settings."
+Look at the block for your OS, namely `"osx"`.
+Within that block, verify that the `"texpath"` setting is correct.

 <br>

 On **Windows**, both MikTeX and TeXlive are supported, but TeXLive support is currently *better*.
 Also, you must be running a current (>=1.4) version of the Sumatra PDF previewer.
 Install these as usual; then, add the SumatraPDF directory to your PATH (this requirement will be removed at some point).